Terms and Conditions

 7.10.2 any delay by you in approving the artwork/sample will impact on our delivery/performance date (or in the alternative, may mean an additional charge to you in order to meet the original delivery date);

-7.10.3 we do not charge for artwork as long as it’s up to 3 amendments.
-However, if we produce artwork for you, and you choose not to go ahead or to use it with another provider rather than placing an order for goods with us, then we will apply a charge of £500 plus VAT in relation to this work.
+7.10.3 We do not charge for artwork as long as it’s up to 3 amendments.
+However, if we produce artwork for you, and you choose not to go ahead or to use it with another provider rather than placing an order for goods with us, then we have the right to apply a charge of £50 plus VAT per hour in relation to this work.